StellarLabsStudio/.github/profile/README.md

 # StellarLabs

 **Building intelligent systems for the modern creator.**
-StellarLabs is a technology studio exploring the intersection of **AI, creativity, and blockchain** — developing secure and collaborative tools that empower digital innovation.
+StellarLabs is a technology studio exploring the intersection of **AI and creativity** — developing secure and collaborative tools that empower digital innovation.

 ---